r0cky-g/AbsoluteCinema/README.md

 ### Clone the repo then follow the steps for either using an IDE or Terminal.

 ### Steps (IDE)
-1. Set your API token as an environment variable called TDMB_TOKEN either in the IDE or via the terminal.
+1. Set your API token as an environment variable called TDMB_TOKEN in the IDE, terminal, or if in Windows, the Edit Environment Variables window.

 2. Run the MovieServiceApplication.java found in the movie-service folder as a spring boot application.